xavierartot/assignment/README.md

   false statement because this style property is necessary to fill the screen in mobile and it
      helps to have a better design experience, once back to home I experienced it and I was right
-  3. the syntaxe in BEM is **class='modules__child module__child-green'** it's in the documentation, I understand other practice exist and the manager don't like this methodology but BEM is the most popular one.
+  3. the syntaxe in BEM is **class='modules__child module__child-green'**
-      Nothing wrong with my code.
+     I understand other practice exist and the manager don't like the methodology BEM.
+However I choose it because is the most popular.
-      https://en.bem.info/methodology/html/
+      Nothing wrong with my code here the documentation https://en.bem.info/methodology/html/
   4. the display: flex; on the element body, is necessary to have control on the children nodes, and especially because I want to have a full screen out of